 If I’ve delivered a high enough return on your investment, you’re statistically much more likely to trust me and take the time to look into the material that I refer to in order to help you further on your path of mastering how to sell your book(s) online, because you know that if it’s anything like this article that you’ve come to like, then it would also be a good return on your investment.

-A truly efficient Internet marketing plan isn’t easy to execute, especially for a single independent author; to do it properly takes time, discipline, diligence, and attention to detail, which is how we’re able to sell our services to authors as consultants to help them build their followings, because even though you and others may learn a lot from reading our blog—there’s still nothing quite like a veteran professional.
+A truly efficient Internet marketing plan isn’t easy to execute, especially for a single independent author; to do it properly takes time, discipline, diligence, and attention to detail, which is how I’m able to sell my services to authors as consultant to help them build their followings, because even though you and others may learn a lot from reading this blog—there’s still nothing quite like a veteran professional.